nielsenlouise/HW4/deliverables.md

 In the case of `enable << address`, consider the possible cases of `enable`.
 When `enable` is `0`, `enable << address` will be 0.
 When `enable` is `1`, `enable << address` will be `1` followed by `address` `0`s.
 This means the decoder will set outputs `0` to `address - 1` as `0`, and output `address` to `1` (note the careful not-off-by-1 arithmetic here).
 Presumably, behavioral Verilog will make something smaller than 32 bits (as `enable << address` will often be) and left-fill/pad with `0`s, so outputs `address + 1` to `31` will all also be `0`.

 Hooray, decoder.

+I didn't test this because I trust the provided implementation.